 The room hums softly with electricity.
 Fluorescent lights flicker overhead.
-You sit, motionless.
-Waiting.
+You were there, sitting motionless.

-You track his movement with your eyes.
-You don’t speak either.
+You track his movement with your eyes and didn't speak either.
 You weren’t made to.

 He finally turns.
-Pale hands fold behind his back.
-His gaze settles on you—sharp, unreadable, endless.
+His pale hands fold behind his back and his gaze settles on you—sharp, unreadable, endless.

 You shiver.
 And he sees it.